 Based on pedestrian survey and spoil inspection, the deposit appears to be relatively dense with fossils of a variety of taxa, including mammoth, horse, and deer.
 No cultural materials were observed, however, a suspicious bison bone with cut marks was found.

-The Archaeological and Historical Conservancy played a major role in the discovery and preservation of the Miami Circle, providing an opportunity for archaeologists and archaeological technicians to uncover the Circle, and donating over $40,000 to the project cost.
+The Archaeological and Historical Conservancy played a major role in the discovery and preservation of the Miami Circle, providing an opportunity for archaeologists to uncover the Circle, donating over $40,000 to the project cost.
 We also directed the analysis of over 143,000 objects that were recovered from the Circle, many now featured at an exhibition at the Historical Museum of Southern Florida in Miami.

-The Miami Circle was discovered in September of 1998 during routine archaeological monitoring on a proposed condominium site at the mouth of the Miami River.
+The Miami Circle was discovered in September, 1998 during routine archaeological monitoring on a proposed condominium site at the mouth of the Miami River by the County Archaeologist.